 - and other types of income mentioned in the income tax law, for instance, pensions.

 Please note: If you have registered your place of residence in Germany, you must pay taxes.
 Taxation applies to all of your income, including what you may earn abroad.
 However, there are so-called double taxation agreements ("Doppelbesteuerungsabkommen") between Germany and some other countries to protect taxpayers from double-taxation.
-You can find these double taxation agreements on the website of the Federal Ministry of Finance.
+You can find these double taxation agreements (in German and English) on the website of the Federal Ministry of Finance.